How much money should we invest in our streets?

 - close or filter a street: 105 across Yarra, or 5 in each of 21 LAPM areas

 Which leads to a total cost of $427 million:

-If we build the above over 10 years, we need to spend $42m per year.
+If we build the above over 10 years, we need to spend $42 million per year.

-Therefore, asking for a budget of $10m per year is conservative, even though it is 10x higher that what we are spending now.
+Therefore, asking for a budget of $10 million per year is conservative, even though it is 10x higher that what we are spending now.

-Independent justification for an expenditure of $10m per year can be collated by tasking Council Officers (or a consultant) to develop a costed plan to build a Yarra Principal Footpath Network and a Yarra Principal Bicycle Network over 10 years.
-This task could be completed as part of the development of an Integrated Transport Strategy.
+Validation for an expenditure of $10 million per year can be collated by tasking Council Officers to develop a costed plan to build a Yarra Principal Footpath Network, a Yarra Principal Bicycle Network, and 20-minute neighbourhoods in 30 km/h superblocks, over 10 years, as part of an Integrated Transport Strategy.